Katrina Overwhelms Mental Health System

 It's no surprise, the demand for mental health services in Louisiana increased dramatically since Hurricane Katrina.
 Mental health practitioners now say the volume of requests makes it harder to get care for patients in the most severe crisis.
 Alix Spiegel reports.

-Ms. SHARON BRISCOE, (New Orleans evacuee living in Baton Rouge Motel 6): Everything is so dark now; it's so dark, just like a cloud of sadness.
+SHARON BRISCOE: Everything is so dark now; it's so dark, just like a cloud of sadness.
 But I can't let it take over me, can't let that take over me like that.

-Ms. CAROLINE MATEO, (Katrina evacuee in Baton Rouge motel): He said mama; daddy said something that bothers me.
+CAROLINE MATEO: He said mama; daddy said something that bothers me.
 I said what is that and that's when he told me.
 And I said well, I said your daddy's stronger than you think.
 You know I don't think he gonna just run out there and do that.
 I said, he might feel like that sometime but I don't think he's gonna act on it.
 And, he said okay.

-Wait times to see a private psychiatrist in New Orleans are two or three months.
-This is what Bower-Stevens means when she says there is a crisis.
+SPIEGEL: Wait times to see a private psychiatrist in New Orleans are two or three months.
+This is what Bowers-Stephens means when she says there is a crisis.
 She means that in some cases people simply can't get adequate medical attention for their mental health needs.

 SPIEGEL: Today there are only five active emergency rooms in the New Orleans area and the city has lost over 100 inpatient psychiatric beds.
 This means, even those who are suicidal sometimes wait for two to four days for an actual inpatient bed.